eFront: How tech can unlock private markets

 A single manager juggling a private equity, debt, and real estate vehicle across multiple jurisdictions is looking for a reporting solution containing consistent data delivered in a timely manner.
 A single manager won’t want to have their data managed across three different systems which are, likely, run by three separate teams of their service provider.
 The objective should be an ecosystem around the data life cycle using technology and based on collaboration.

 IR: Outsourcing can help GPs to focus on what they do best, however, just like they need to build a solid rapport with their service representative (in, say, matters of fund accounting, tax or custody), the systems between the client and the provider need to be properly implemented as well.
 In a perfect world, both sides will be using eFront solutions, but even if they do not, that data needs to flow smoothly back and forth.
-Ideally, it would reside in a centralised accessible location to maximise its value for all stakeholders.
 Data collection and distribution can be a burden, but if handled well, can prove to be a competitive advantage.